cortex-js/cortexjs.io/docs/compute-engine/79-standard-library.md

 The **MathJSON standard library** defines the **vocabulary** used by a MathJSON expression.

-This library defines the meaning of the identifiers used in a MathJSON expression.
+This library defines the meaning of the symbols used in a MathJSON expression.
 It is independent of the syntax used to parse/serialize from another language such as LaTeX.